Delta Goodrem: 1984–2000: Early life and discovery

-2001–2003: Career launch and Innocent Eyes
+2001–2003: Neighbours and Innocent Eyes

 At the age of 15, Goodrem signed a recording contract with Sony Music and began work on an album of pop–dance songs including the unsuccessful debut single, "I Don't Care", which peaked at number sixty four on the ARIA Singles Chart in November 2001.
 The album and proposed second single "A Year Ago Today" were pushed aside as a result, allowing Goodrem and Sony to re-evaluate her future musical direction.
 In 2002, Goodrem took up the role as shy schoolgirl and aspiring singer Nina Tucker in the popular television soap opera Neighbours, which helped re-launch Goodrem's music career.
 The piano-based ballad "Born to Try", co-written by Audius Mtawarira, premiered on the show and reached number one on the ARIA Singles Chart and the New Zealand singles chart, and number three in the UK.
 "Born to Try" was certified triple Platinum in Australia for sales of over 210,000 copies.
 Goodrem's role on the show scored her a Logie for "Most Popular New Talent" at the Logie Awards of 2003.
-In January 2003, "Lost Without You" topped the ARIA Singles Chart and reached number four in New Zealand and the UK. it was certified double platinum for sales over 140,000 copies in Australia.
+In January 2003, "Lost Without You" topped the ARIA Singles Chart and reached number four in New Zealand and the UK.
+It was certified double platinum for sales over 140,000 copies in Australia.